Michoacán: Crime

-After the election of Vicente Fox in 2000, the Institutional Revolutionary Party (PRI) was no longer in power and there was a surge of criminal violence in Michoacán.
-From homicides and kidnappings to organized crime, the violence that began to emerge while in a position of political change had posed a significant threat to the nation’s stability.
+After the election of Vicente Fox in 2000, the Institutional Revolutionary Party (PRI) was no longer in power and there was a unexpected surge of criminal violence in Michoacán.
+From homicides and kidnappings to organized crime, the violence that began to emerge while in a position of political change had posed a significant threat to the nation's stability.
 Even though criminal groups and the state are on two ends of the spectrum, they are seen working together.
 Some criminal groups have an upper hand when it comes to the state and the sharing of information between the two happens as a mutually beneficial concept.

-Criminal groups in Michoacán are better equipped with more weapons than the state security forces, which means they simply overpower the local security forces.
+Criminal groups in Michoacán typically outgun the local security forces.
 With the heavy influence of criminal violence, even avocado farmers had to step in and combat this violence.
 Michoacán is the second largest avocado producer in the world, and with this profitable business comes organized crime that demands money from the avocado producers.
 Tancítaro has assembled the CUSEPT, civilian gunmen funded by local avocado growers, to protect against organized crime.
 Such non-governmental police groups have been formed because local police are sometimes seen as unhelpful or complicit.
-Turf disputes between rivaling cartels happen as well.
+Turf disputes between rival cartels happens as well.

 War on drugs

 President Felipe Calderón first sent troops into Michoacán to regain control of the territory and fight the current drug cartels that had power when he took office in 2006.
 But his efforts backfired and ended up creating more violence instead.
-The number of homicides skyrocketed.
-The state of Michoacán has some of the highest murder rates throughout Mexico.
+The number of homicides increased substantially.
+The state of Michoacán has one of the highest murder rates in Mexico.
 In 2013, the criminal group, the Knights Templar Cartel, essentially controlled the state.
 Although they eventually lost control, excessive criminal violence persisted.